syncfusion-content/mobilejavascript-docs/MobileJS/NavigationDrawer/Getting-Started.md

 ## Add Navigation Drawer control

-To add Navigation Drawer control, specify ejmnavigationdrawer as data-role attribute for a &lt;div&gt; element.
+To add Navigation Drawer control, specify ejmnavigationdrawer as data-role attribute for a <div> element.
 You can display a navigable option as a list by using listview.
 To achieve this, set the attribute data-ej-enablelistview as true in navigation drawer wrapper element.
 You can set thetext for list itemsby using data-ej-text attribute.

 {% highlight html %}